 My breakthrough with this receiver design was with the regeneration control.
 The usual way is to vary the B+ to the detector.
 For most sensitivity, the detector is adjusted so that it has just started to oscillate.
 However, I found sensitivity and sound quality to be very poor towards the 88Mc/s end of the band.
 Examining the quench waveform on the CRO revealed how obvious it was.
 I suppose more by accident than anything else, I discovered that by taking the grid more negative to control regeneration, the performance picked right up, and performance was consistent right from 88 to 108 Mc/s.
 I also noted that the variable B+ type of regeneration control had little effect, so it was dispensed with.
 Instead, making the negative grid supply variable gave far more control.

 The B+ supply was found to be optimum around 157V.
 Likewise, the grid supply needed to go up to about -30V.
-However, these figures are not carved in stone, and will and do vary for other clones of this receiver.
+However, these figures are not carved in stone, and may vary for other clones of this receiver.
 For instance, in one receiver I found the B+ should be 140V.
 The regeneration control should be able to cut the oscillation off altogether; if not increase the -30V supply or reduce the B+.

 Note that the supply shown on the circuit is 180V.
 This is between the B+ and B- terminals.
 Back bias is used, meaning there's a 30V drop across the 10K resistor from B- to earth.
 This provides the -30V supply.
 The plate supply is still 150V.
 (180-30)=150.

 A grounded grid RF stage is used here.
-Although it has hardly any gain, it's stable, can be untuned (avoiding annoying two gang tuning condensers and getting them to track), and has excellent isolation.
+Although it has hardly any gain, it's stable, can be untuned (avoiding two gang tuning condensers and getting them to track), and has excellent isolation.

 The cathode and plate loads are RF chokes.
 Aerial signal is fed into the cathode via 1000pF, so as not to upset the bias if the aerial has DC continuity to earth.
 The grid is RF bypassed also by 470pF.